jacksund/simmate/docs/getting_started/access_the_database/access_workflow_data.md

-# Accessing results from local calculations
+# Accessing Results from Local Calculations

 ----------------------------------------------------------------------

-## Loading a table
+## Loading a Table

-In the "run a workflow" tutorial, we ran a calculation and then added results to our database table.
-Here, we will now go through the results.
+In the "Run a Workflow" tutorial, we executed a calculation and stored the results in our database table.
+This section will guide you through accessing these results.

-The database table for results is always attached to the workflow as the `database_table` attribute.
-You can load it like this:
+The results database table is always linked to the workflow via the `database_table` attribute.
+Here's how to load it:

 ```python
 from simmate.workflows.utilities import get_workflow